Governance Structure

 The Company has concluded, with Deloitte Touche Tohmatsu LLC, an audit agreement on audits under the Companies Act and audits under the Financial Instruments and Exchange Act.
 The Company's Audit Committee and Deloitte Touche Tohmatsu LLC have opportunities to share information periodically, and are endeavoring to improve the quality of each other's audits by such means as exchanging information on their respective auditing policies and various problems that have arisen during the period.
 Also, an audit debriefing session is held at the end of the fiscal year, where opinions are exchanged with respect to account settlement issues in concrete terms.

-The name of the certified public accountants who performed the Company’s auditing work in the fiscal year ended in March 2022, and their structure of assistants for audit services are as follows;
+The name of the certified public accountants who performed the Company’s auditing work in the fiscal year ended in March 2025, and their structure of assistants for audit services are as follows;

 ・Composition of assistants for accounting audit services:

-28 certified public accountants and 42 others
+24 certified public accountants and 71 others

 Other Committees

-In order to enhance corporate governance at its group companies, the Company established the Governance Committee within the Board of Directors as a discretionary committee, and also appropriately holds executive side meetings such as Investment Review Committee, M&A Committee, Risk Management Committee, Impact Strategy Committee, and Compliance Committee, and discusses management strategies, medium- and long-term policies, investment matters, etc. to strive to accelerate decision-making and enhance the effectiveness of its governance.
+In order to enhance corporate governance at its group companies, the Company established the Governance Committee within the Board of Directors as a discretionary committee, and also appropriately holds executive side meetings such as Investment Review Committee, Risk Management Committee, Impact Strategy Committee, and Compliance Committee, and discusses management strategies, medium- and long-term policies, investment matters, etc. to strive to accelerate decision-making and enhance the effectiveness of its governance.

-Number of meetings held during FYE2023
+Number of meetings held during FYE2025

 Audit Committee 14 In addition to auditing the conduct of duties by directors and executive officers, discussed and made decisions on auditing policy, auditing plans, and the content of proposals to be submitted to the Shareholders’ Meeting regarding the election and removal of financial auditors.